NYCPlanning/data-engineering/dcpy/lifecycle/distribute/README.md

 Follow the provided link.
 Here you can review the modified data and metadata.
 Hit `Update` in the top right to apply the revision.
 ![template_db_socrata](https://github.com/NYCPlanning/data-engineering/assets/11164730/b0c24251-00e3-4be1-99a6-6cf015240cc6)

+Before publishing,
+- check the row count
+- review the "Metadata Changes" (hit the Details dropdown).
+Make sure that everything looks fine. (e.g. you haven't removed fields, or completely removed an attachment, etc.)

 ## Generating Metadata